HELENSBURGH & LOMOND AUTISM

 Having a child diagnosed with an Autistic Spectrum Disorder can be daunting.
 It often impacts the family home and requires more specialist equipment.
 Their are some benefits which you may be entitled to.
 Here are a few and how you can find out if your an entitled to them.

-DLA can be applied for by filling out a form with the purpose of helping with extra costs for children under 16 who needs looked after more than a child of the same age.
+Child Disability payment (previously DLA) can be applied for by filling out a form with the purpose of helping with extra costs for children under 16 who needs looked after more than a child of the same age.
 There is eligibility criteria and 3 rates of care as well as mobility component.
-To apply for a form you can phone 0345 712 3456.
-This is not a free number unless included in your call package.
+To apply visit www.mygov.scot .

 Child Tax Credits